httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 parts of the message format, but change others; or, it might want to use a different set of methods.

 Such applications are referred to as "protocols based upon HTTP" in this document.
-These have more freedom to modify protocol operation, but are also likely to lose at least a portion of the benefits outlined above, as most HTTP implementations won't be easily adaptable to these changes, and as the protocol diverges from HTTP, the benefit of mindshare will be lost.
+These have more freedom to modify protocol operations, but are also likely to lose at least a portion of the benefits outlined above, as most HTTP implementations won't be easily adaptable to these changes, and as the protocol diverges from HTTP, the benefit of mindshare will be lost.